Required

 However, there are numerous other facts that are likely to be included in a crash report.
 This might include details about:

-Often, accident records are required by an insurance company if an injury claim is to be filed—including no-fault insurance claims and property damage claims.
+Oftentimes, accident records are required by an insurance company if an injury claim is to be filed, including no-fault insurance claims and property damage claims.
 To obtain one, a person could contact the local police department directly.
-Furthermore, a traffic crash report for any Michigan law enforcement agency can usually be obtained online at the Michigan State Police website.
+Furthermore, a traffic crash report for any Michigan law enforcement agency can usually be obtained on the Michigan State Police website.

 Once a report is obtained, it is important to understand how exactly to read it.
 This is essential for a number of reasons, including the possibility that additional facts are not included in the report that places fault on an innocent driver.
-Because of the delicate nature of this process, it might prove beneficial for anyone looking to understand a crash report to contact an experienced attorney for help.
+Because of the delicate nature of this process, anyone looking to understand a crash report should contact an experienced attorney for help.

 Along with helping an injured driver to read a report, a hardworking attorney might also help by tracking down statements from eyewitnesses to try to determine how a crash happened and where the fault lies.